 - Turn the oven to broil.
-Line a baking sheet with foil and spray with non stick spray.
+Line a baking sheet with foil and spray with nonstick spray.
 Brush the inside and outside of each skin with olive oil and sprinkle with salt.
-Place potatoes skin side up on the baking tray and bake in oven for 2-4 minutes (or until they start to get crispy).
+Place potatoes skin side up on the baking tray and bake in the oven for 2-4 minutes (or until they start to get crispy).
 Flip and broil skin side down for an additional 2-4 minutes.
-Remove from oven and place on a plate.
+Remove from the oven and place on a plate.

 - Place a dollop of guacamole into each skin and top with a jalapeno slice.